gbzenobi/CSharp-NT8-OrderFlowKit/README.md

 <h1>Volume Filter</h1>

 The volume filter is an indispensable weapon when we need to detect areas of important volume, probably the market is in a battle between buyers and sellers.
 Sometimes we will only filter out a specific amount of volume while at other times we will need a "map" of all incoming volume (from the smallest to the most aggressive).
+This tool is very useful if is combined, for example with the Book Map.

 Features:
 Formula: Delta, Total.